MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-get-started.md

 ## Current trial customers

-If you are currently running a free trial of app governance and want to use it without interruption, go to [Microsoft 365 Defender > Settings > Cloud Apps > App governance](https://security.microsoft.com/cloudapps/settings) and switch the app governance toggle on before July 31, 2023.  <!--how to update this after august?-->
+If you are currently running a free trial of app governance and want to use it without interruption, go to [Microsoft 365 Defender > Settings > Cloud Apps > App governance](https://security.microsoft.com/cloudapps/settings) and switch the app governance toggle on before **July 31, 2023**.  <!--how to update this after august?-->

-If you want to opt out of app governance, no action is needed, and app governance will automatically turn off after July 31, 2023. <!--update after august --> Your data will be deleted permanently in accordance with our data retention policies.<!--link?--> To keep a copy of your app and policy data, make sure to export them manually from the app governance pages before July 31, 2023.
+If you want to opt out of app governance, no action is needed, and app governance will automatically turn off after **July 31, 2023**. <!--update after august --> Your data will be deleted permanently in accordance with our data retention policies.<!--link?--> To keep a copy of your app and policy data, make sure to export them manually from the app governance pages before July 31, 2023.

 ## Licensing